datastark/crime-analysis-toolbox/README.md

+[New to Github?
+Get started here.]: http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html
+[ArcGIS for Local Government maps and apps]: http://solutions.arcgis.com/local-government
 [guidelines for contributing]: https://github.com/esri/contributing
 [LICENSE.txt]: LICENSE.txt

 # crime-analysis-toolbox

-The Crime Analysis Toolbox contains a series of ArcGIS geoprocessing tools and models for identifying and analyzing crime incident data
+The Crime Analysis Toolbox contains a series of tools for identifying and analyzing patterns in incident data

-## Features
+## Tools
+* Incident Classification tool: Identify originating, repeat, or near-repeat incidents and view their connections in time and space.
+* Prediction Zone tool: Identify areas most at risk for repeat and near-repeat incidents, and update a service with these areas.

 ## Requirements

 ### Experience

+* Authoring maps
+* Running geoprocessing tools
+* Publishing services

 ### Software

-### Browser Compatibility
+* ArcMap 10.3.1+ or ArcGIS Pro 1.2+ with Advanced license
+* Spatial Analyst extension
+* Python 2.7 or 3.4

 ## Instructions

 ### General Help

-### Deploying
+* [New to Github?
+Get started here.][]
+* [Want more info on this app?
+Check out the documentation.][]

 ## Resources

+Learn more about Esri's [ArcGIS for Local Government maps and apps][].

 ## Issues